jhammerberg/WarpDrive/README.md

 ./gradlew setupDecompWorkspace
 ```
 5. Start code editor.
+6. Import the Gradle project
+7. Import the code formating & inspection rules from IntelliJ `IDEA-Code Style.xml` and `IntelliJ IDEA-Inspection.xml`.
-6. Create run configuration using gradle, select the gradle project, enter the task `runClient` or `runServer`.
+8. Create run configuration using gradle, select the gradle project, enter the task `runClient` or `runServer`.